philippe44/AirConnect/README.md

 Works for Windows, Linux (x86, x64 and ARM and Sparc) and MacOS

-No dependency except openSSL that every Linux box alread has.
+No dependency except openSSL that every Linux box already has.
 For Windows, copy all the DLLs

 Take any computer on your network, launch the app and 30s after your CC/UPnP devices will appear as AirPlay targets

 Use -h to view options.
-A config file to fine tweaking can be generated, see -i and -I options (doc to come later)
+A config file for fine tweaking can be generated, see -i and -I options (doc to come later)

 UPnP works with Sonos players